 - one of a small number of local authority and housing associations who are working with the Department for Work and Pensions on a demonstration project to test the effects of paying monthly Housing Benefit payments direct to tenants in social housing.
-The demonstration project started is taking place from June 2012 to June 2013 and will test how claimants manage Housing Benefit monthly payments and the kinds of safeguards needed to prevent tenants from falling into arrears - seeking ways of minimising the financial risks of direct payments for landlords while improving the financial awareness of tenants - using findings from the demonstration project to supplement and improve existing income management policies and informing our work in providing advice and support to vulnerable people. - maintaining its funding for the voluntary and charitable bodies which provide debt and welfare advice services, particularly in areas of the city where need is greatest.
+The project is taking place from June 2012 to June 2013 and will test how claimants manage Housing Benefit monthly payments and the kinds of safeguards needed to prevent tenants from falling into arrears - seeking ways to improve the financial awareness of tenants and minimise the financial risks of direct payments for landlords - using findings from the demonstration project to supplement and improve existing income management policies and inform our work in providing advice and support to vulnerable people. - maintaining its funding for the voluntary and charitable bodies which provide debt and welfare advice services, particularly in areas of the city where need is greatest. - Working with the County Council to address the consequences of welfare changes, in particular the relationship between the county council's social care responsibilities and homelessness.

-Measure 2013/14 2014/15 2015/16 2016/17 The number of individual HMO's subject to agreed license provisions 2,950 3,540 3,890 TBC The number of new rough sleepers spending more than one consecutive night , , , on the streets each year 0 0 0 0 The number of households in Oxford in temporary accommodation 120 120 120 120 Number of affordable homes for rent delivered 40 150 160 160 Investment in creating great estates TBC TBC TBC TBC
+Measure 2013/14 2014/15 2015/16 2016/17

+The number of individual HMOs subject to

+agreed licence provisions 2,950 3,540 3,890 4,100

+The number of new rough sleepers spending more than one consecutive night on the streets each year 0 0 0 0 The number of households in Oxford in temporary accommodation 120 120 120 120 The number of affordable homes for rent delivered 4 200 100 150 Capital investment in Council housing £17.15m £19.12m £12.88m £20.12m Capital investment in Council housing 217.13111 £ 13.
+[ZIII £12.00III £20.
+12111 Tenant satisfaction with their estates 75% 77% 79% 81%